2025 Cohort

 TLEI Vocabulary, Language Learning, Reading Comprehension, Digital Literacy, Oral Language, Educational Measurement |

-Julian Levine is a Ph.D. student in the UCI School of Education's TLEI cluster, specializing in language and literacy.
-He is currently conducting research on the Converse to Learn project as a member of the Digital Learning Lab at UCI.
+Julian Levine is currently conducting research on the Converse to Learn project as a member of the Digital Learning Lab at UCI.
 He holds a B.A. in economics (minor in psychology) from UC San Diego and an M.A. in education (social research methodologies) from UC Berkeley.
 Julian taught English in South Korea for two and a half years, and has studied various languages including Korean, Spanish, and Japanese.
-His ultimate goal is to use his research to help people of all ages achieve success in language learning.
+His goal is to use his research to help people of all ages in their language and literacy learning.
 You can find more information about Julian and his research here: https://www.julian-levine.com/

 |